Whatcom County, Washington: Fire districts

-° Outside Lynden city limits only.
-The Lynden Fire Department serves Lynden.

 Law enforcement

 The Whatcom County Sheriff's Office is responsible for maintaining the county jail, providing security at the Whatcom County Superior Court, serving civil processes, coordinating emergency management among the county's emergency services, and maintaining law and order in rural areas.

 The first sheriff was Ellis "Yankee" Barnes who was sworn into office in 1854, during a period in which the border between the United States and British Columbia along Whatcom County had not been fully delineated.
 That year, Barnes seized and auctioned 34 rams that belonged to Canadian farmer Charles Griffin for Griffin's failure to pay United States taxes.
 The event was one of several provocations that led to the Pig War between the United States and the United Kingdom.

 In 1863 James Kavanaugh served as sheriff.
 Kavanaugh, who married Princess Tol Sol of the Swinomish tribe, had previously served as the first United States Marshal in the Pacific Northwest.

-In 2005 the sheriff's office reported 80 deputies and 53 corrections officers on-staff.
+In 2005 the sheriff's office reported 80 deputies and 53 corrections officers on staff.

-As of 2016, the sheriff is Bill Elfo.

 Economy

 Coal mines, a sawmill, and a military fort were established on Bellingham Bay in the 1850s.
 Logging was the principal economic activity at first, and agriculture developed as land was cleared by logging activity.
 Canneries, both of fish and crops, shipped the county's products far and wide.

-Pacific American Fisheries organized in 1899 in Fairhaven, and became the world's largest canning operation, employing over 1,000 Chinese and 4,500 "white persons".
+Pacific American Fisheries organized in 1899 in Fairhaven, and became the world's largest canning operation, employing over 5,500 residents.
 Smaller canneries at Semiahmoo also produced 2,000 cases of canned salmon daily.
 The Fairhaven Shipyard constructed fleets of fishing ships, and also produced freighters during World War I.

-Whatcom County is the top producer of raspberries in the state in the state of Washington, producing about 99% of the state's crop annually.
-This amount, varying from 60 to 80 million pounds per year, usually represents around 85% of the entire United States' raspberry harvest.
+Whatcom County has a large agricultural industry that dates back to the late 19th century, when communities transitioned from logging after the removal of forests in the Nooksack Valley.
+The county produces 60–80 e6lb of raspberries annually, which constitutes 99 percent of Washington's crop and typically around 85 percent of the entire U.S. raspberry harvest.
+The local dairy and egg industries also contribute to $200 million in annual sales; the county had an estimated 48,964 dairy cows in 2007.

-Cross border activity is a significant driver of the economy.
+Cross-border activity is also a significant driver of the economy.